Constantine Algeria Travel Guide

 The official currency is the Algerian Dinar (DZD).
 The official exchange rate can differ significantly from unofficial rates.
 The DZD is not freely convertible outside Algeria.

 Major currencies (USD, EUR, GBP) exchange at official banks, post offices, and some larger hotels.
 ATMs are available in major cities like Constantine.
-However, they might not always work with international cards or have daily withdrawal limits.
+However, they might not always work with foreign cards or have daily withdrawal limits.
 Plan to withdraw cash during banking hours for any issues.

 Stays in basic guesthouses or modest hotels.
 Eats street food and at local eateries, possibly self-catering some meals.
 Uses public transport and shared taxis.
 Visits free or low-cost attractions.